 Logan found himself somewhat distracted by his observation though.
 The newcomer was shorter than Logan.
 Softer too.
 Where Logan was all long lines, straight posture and efficient movements, the other man appeared much less intimidating.
 Or in fact, not at all.

 His pale skin was adorned with a rosy flush on his cheeks.
 He was wearing a colourful knit sweater which sleeves kept on slipping over his hands the moment he pushed them up to his elbows.
-His brown hair was tousled and on his nose sat dark rimmed glasses.
+His light-brown, slightly curling hair was tousled and on his nose sat dark rimmed glasses.
 They sported a bright spot of flour in the middle, where he probably pushed them up when he was baking.
 His stub nose was also liberally dusted with flour.

 Logan examined him only for a moment, but even so, the other man fidgeted with his sleeves and rocked on his toes like he could not stay still, beaming smile firmly in place.
 He was clearly an energetic mess of a person and against his will, Logan was absolutely charmed.